TariqAHassan/S4Torch/README.md

  * development requirements must be installed prior to training.
 This can be accomplished by running `pip install -r dev_requirements.txt`.
  * average pooling after each S4 block is used in some training sessions described below, whereas the original S4 implementation only uses average pooling prior to decoding.
-The primary motivation for adding additional pooling was to reduce memory usage and, at least in the case of Sequential MNIST, does not appear reduce accuracy.
+The primary motivation for additional pooling was to reduce memory usage and, at least in the case of Sequential MNIST, does not appear reduce accuracy.
 These additional pooling layers can be disabled by setting `--pooling=None`, or by simply omitting the `--pooling` flag.